Review and sign transactions from a single secure screen with Ledger Flex™

 Software attacks

-Software attacks are any attempt to expose, alter, disable, destroy, steal, gain unauthorized access to or make unauthorized use of a digital asset.
+Software attacks are any attempt to expose, alter, disable, destroy, steal, gain unauthorized access to, or make unauthorized use of a digital asset.
 It covers a wide range of attacks and, in a nutshell, consists of researching unexpected behaviors on a system and playing with its software interfaces.
-These unexpected behaviors sometimes lead to vulnerabilities when attackers manage to force a program to run differently to gain access to the targeted assets.
-Several fields of expertise are required consisting of reverse engineering, fuzzing, static analysis, code review, cryptography, exploitation, and so on.
+These unexpected behaviors can lead to vulnerabilities.
+If attackers manage to force a program to run differently, they could gain access to the targeted assets.

-Probably the most striking example of a software vulnerability is a Heartbleed, a bug in a cryptography library that allows attackers to intercept secure communications and steal sensitive information.
+A great example of a software vulnerability is a Heartbleed, a bug in a cryptography library that allows attackers to intercept secure communications and steal sensitive information.
+To force these kinds of behaviors, you must know about reverse engineering, fuzzing, static analysis, code review, cryptography, exploitation, and much more.

 Side channel attacks